 3. How to close the loop with customer feedback

-Having gathered and analysed your customer feedback data, the last and final step is to close the loop with the customer and bring all of your efforts to a profitable conclusion.
+Having gathered and analysed your customer feedback data, the last and final step is to close the loop and bring all of your efforts to a profitable conclusion.
 Closed loop feedback is essentially how you can ensure your customers and prospects ultimately buy from you and remain happy, loyal customers.

 How to Close the Customer Feedback Loop